 Transfers are not benefits.
 Analysis should distinguish between real benefits and transfer payments.
 Benefits reflect reductions in real resource usage and overall benefits to society, while transfers represent payments by one group to another and do not represent a net increase in societal benefits.
 In the case of job creation, for example, every job represents both a cost to the employer (paying a wage) and a benefit to the employee (receiving a wage), so it is a transfer payment, rather than a net benefit.
-While wages are a transfer payment, increases in the productivity of the labor force, measured by increases in how much workers produce per hour, can be included as a benefit of the project, but these benefits must be carefully measured and justified to be included.
 With respect to economic development, providing estimates of capital investments or property tax revenues are not legitimate benefits in a benefit-cost analysis.
 For example, while the tax is a benefit to the tax assessor it is a cost to the taxpayer.
+Revenues from transit fares are another example.
 These transfers are commonly included in "economic impact analyses;" an economic impact analysis is not acceptable as a substitute for a benefit-cost analysis.
 Other examples of transfers include port/rail projects whose purpose is to take away business from competitors.
 However, the transportation cost savings (if any) and the like from shifting traffic to a more convenient location would be a benefit.
 Applicants should not include employment or output multipliers that purport to measure secondary effects as societal benefits because these secondary effects are generally the same (per dollar spent) regardless of what kind of project is funded.

 As noted above, the estimate of Costs must pertain to the same project as the estimate of benefits.
-If the TIGER Discretionary Grant is to pay for only part of the project, but the project is indivisible (i.e., no one part of the project would have independent utility), then the applicant should compare the benefits of the whole project to the costs of the whole project, including costs paid for by state, local, and private partners other than the federal government.
+If the TIGER Discretionary Grant is to pay for only part of the project, but the project is indivisible (i.e., no one part of the project would have independent utility), then the applicant should compare the benefits of the whole project to the costs of the whole project, including costs paid for by State, local, and private partners other than the Federal government.
 In general, applicants should use a life-cycle cost analysis approach in estimating the costs of the project.
 The Department expects applicants to include operating, maintenance, and other life-cycle costs of the project, along with capital costs.
 In addition to construction costs, other direct costs may include design and land acquisition.
 If the time period considered in the analysis is long enough to require the rehabilitation of the facility during the period of analysis, then the costs of that rehabilitation should be included.
 Applicants should consider external costs, such as noise, increased congestion, and environmental pollutants resulting from the use of the facility or related changes in usage on other facilities in the same network in the analysis.
 Additionally, applicants should include, to the extent possible, costs to users during construction, such as delays and increased vehicle operating costs associated with work zones or detours.
 The applicant should correctly discount annual costs to arrive at a present value of the project's cost.